umich-brcf-bioinf/rnaseq_demystified_workshop/Conda_Installation_Instructions.md

 # What is Conda?

 Conda (aka Miniconda3 aka Anaconda) is a software package manager that enables users to quickly and easily install many programs for bioinformatics analysis, among other things.
-A conda **environment** can be thought of as a workspace that has specific tools loaded in it.
+A conda environment can be thought of as a workspace that has specific tools loaded in it.
 Perhaps a good analogy are different rooms in a research lab.
-Different rooms can be stocked with different tools to accomplish a task.
+Different rooms can be stocked with different tools to accomplish different tasks.
 We'll pick this analogy up after we install and test `conda`.

 # Installing Miniconda3